 If you’re spending this kind of money, you’re going to want to know all of the Yamaha’s competing options.
 For one, you have the Martin Road Series DRS1 guitar.

 The name Martin should say everything for you.
 It’s made out of Sapele and richlite tonewoods with Fishman Sonitone electronics.
 Martin even throws in a hardshell case too.
-For the latest strum on this guitar, check out our full review here!
+Find out more on the Martin Road DRS1 in our full review!

 When you’re looking to drop a grand on a guitar, you can’t help but come across Taylor.
 While our recommendation here isn’t the Taylor 414ce Grand Auditorium that we wrote about here, it is the more affordable Taylor, the 200 series 214CE Grand Auditorium.

 It has solid spruce back and sides.
 It’s a beauty to behold with its genuine African ebony neck.
 For a few hundred bucks more, the Taylor 214CE Deluxe Grand Auditorium is a sight and a sound!
 However, the extra dollar signs come in with the Deluxe upgrades.
 Care to find out what they are?
 Click here!

 Yamaha A3R A-Series FAQ